Cutler’s Cinnamon Rolls are filled with cinnamon sugar and topped with a rich cream cheese frosting!

 - Proof the yeast by placing the yeast in the warm water, set aside.

-- Place the melted butter, milk, and egg into bowl of mixer fitted with paddle or dough hook attachment.
-Mix well.
-After the yeast has started to bubble, add to the milk mixture.
-Mix until all ingredients are incorporated.
-Add all of the dry ingredients, and mix until smooth and dough no longer sticks to sides of bowl.
+- Add all of the dry ingredients, and mix until smooth and dough no longer sticks to sides of bowl.
 You may need to add a little more flour.

-- Cover dough with plastic wrap and let rise in warm place for about 45 minutes to one hour.
+- Cover dough with plastic wrap and let rise in warm place for 45 minutes to one hour.

 - Meanwhile, mix together butter, sugars and cinnamon for filling, set aside.